-Elektroenergetické montáže, a.s. was established on 2 July 2003 and incorporated in the Commercial Register on 12 August 2003 as a company fully owned by the Company.
+Elektroenergetické montáže, s.r.o. was established on 2 July 2003 and incorporated in the Commercial Register on 12 August 2003 as a company fully owned by the Company.
 On 1 September 2004, SSE transferred to Elektroenergetické montáže a.s. part of its business relating to the construction of electricity distribution structures.
+With effect from 1 August 2017, the legal form was changed from a joint stock company to a limited liability company.

 SSE - CZ s.r.o. was established on 13 October 2005 and incorporated in the Commercial Register of the Czech Republic on 12 December 2005 as a limited liability company fully owned by the Company.
-SSE - CZ trades with electricity and provides purchase and sale of electricity between the Company and foreign partners.
+SSE - CZ s.r.o. trades with electricity and provides purchase and sale of electricity between the Company and foreign partners.